bhauman/bhauman.github.com/drafts/immutable-data-service.md

 want to share the data with.
 But you aren't just passing off a url to inoperable data.
 The person you shared the data with has the same operational interface that the originator of the document has.
 Thus data is sharable and operable by default.

-We have witnessed the power of this before.
-Think about Github and how it has enabled the creation of great things.
+If you have a list of recipes is a recipe service and it's stored in an immutable data service.
+You can share it as easily as emailing a URL to friend.
+Upon receipt they can edit and change the document with no ramifications for you.

+## Merging

+There is no reason that such a service can not implement a merge operation given to urls with a common ancestor.

 ## The official version

 Authority is needed to know which version of a document is important to a certain client but this is a simple matter as we fall back to the dominant paradigm of data storage and store this pointer in an authorized place.
-An immutable data service like this may reduce our dependence on them tremendously.

 ## Conclusion

 I have explored a basic immutable data service.

-By layering immutability on top of the availability of a web service it seems that we have created something profoundly different and interesting.
+By layering immutability on top of the availability of a web service it seems that we have created something different and interesting.

 The primary advantages are: